 - Values, meanings and cooperation around environmental problems

-- Creativity and agency of marginalised communities and civil society organisationsInstitutional reforms in the water sector
+- Creativity and agency of marginalised communities and civil society organisationsPolitical economy of development and environmental regulation

-- Effectiveness and contradictions of new policy instruments
+- Effectiveness and contradictions of policy instruments (e.g. charges and incentives)

 - The changing geography of the state: between modernity(ies) and post-modernity(ies)

-Project “Agribusiness, Water Resources and Institutional Complexity: Integrated Assessment Sustainability”.
-Funded by CAPES/Brazil through the Programme “Science Without Borders”.
+"Agribusiness, Water Resources and Institutional Complexity: Integrated Assessment Sustainability", funded by CAPES/Brazil through the Programme “Science Without Borders”.
 In collaboration with various academics at the Federal University of Mato Grosso (UFMT); case studies in the Cuiaba River Basin and in the Pantanal.
 2013-2016.

-"Natural Resource Conservation", one of the research areas of the Dot.Rural programme.
+"Natural Resource Conservation", one of the research areas of the Dot.Rural programme funded by EPSRC.
 Specific contribution to the sub-project Wiki-Rivers, which is focused on the communication of river flow information to the general public.
-Started in October 2011 and will last for three years.
+2011-2014.
 More details at: http://www.dotrural.ac.uk/nrc

-"Forest Dependent Poor at the Agricultural Frontier: The complexity of Poverty and the Promise of Sustainable Forest Ecosystems in Amazonia" (with Dr. Michelle Pinard and Dr. Sergei Shubin).
-Natural Environment Research Council, Economic and Social Research Council, Department for International Development - Ecosystems Services for Poverty Alleviation.
+"Forest Dependent Poor at the Agricultural Frontier: The complexity of Poverty and the Promise of Sustainable Forest Ecosystems in Amazonia" (with Dr. Michelle Pinard and Dr. Sergei Shubin), funded by Natural Environment Research Council, Economic and Social Research Council, Department for International Development - Ecosystems Services for Poverty Alleviation.
 2010-2011.

 Ioris, A.A.R.
 2014.
 The Political Ecology of the State: The Basis and the Evolution of Environmental Statehood.
 Routledge: London.